In the last transposition blog, part 4, we discussed how to transpose up an octave between the four main clefs, treble, bass, alto and tenor!

 One more, if we have the A above Middle C, it would look like the below in all the clefs.

-Now let’s apply this to moving DOWN an octave between treble and bass clef.
+Now let’s apply this to transpose down an octave between the treble and bass clef.

 Which note do we have below in the treble clef?